Terms and conditions

 We are men of honor.

-If there is something you do not understand, we will gladly clarify the part in which you did not understand and send our explanation to you in writing so you have proof that what we explained to you is what we meant.
+If there is something you do not understand, we will gladly clarify the part in which you did not understand and send our explanation to you in writing.
+That way, you have proof that what we explained to you is what we meant.

 And if need be, we’ll update such said part in our terms and conditions accordingly.